Skip to main content

 10 min read

-Concrete Honeycombing in Dam Construction: Causes, Detection, and Repair
+Concrete Honeycombing in Dam Construction: 7 Causes, NDT Diagnosis, and Repair Decisions

 Honeycombing occurs when concrete voids remain unfilled by cement paste, leaving exposed coarse aggregate with air pockets between particles.
 In dam construction, honeycombing is more than cosmetic: it creates zones of zero tensile strength, high permeability, and accelerated deterioration.
 Every honeycomb on a dam face raises the same question: is this a surface defect or does it extend into the structural section?
 The answer determines whether the repair is a simple surface patch or a major structural intervention.